the-peon-project/peon-docs/manual/docs/guides/02_rest_api.md

 ###### Example

 Creating a `Valheim` server
-*Query your Orc's API for intended game's plan for the relevant settings (e.g. `/api/v1/plan/valheim`).
+*Query your Orc's API for the intended game's plan for the relevant settings (e.g. `/api/v1/plan/valheim`).
 Settings with empty `""` are required settings.
 The others are optional.

 URL